 Seafarers, we are listening

 Leading up to the 25 June, seafarers were invited to answer questions on what a fair future for seafarers looks like.
 The answers have been shared and will provide a soundboard to help guide our actions moving forward.

 In the wake of the COVID-19 pandemic, seafarers found themselves both on the front line of the global response and subject to difficult working conditions surrounding uncertainties and difficulties around port access, re-supply, crew changeovers, repatriation, etc.

 In light of this, the 2020 Day of the Seafarer campaign focused its message around urging governments to recognize seafarers as key workers and ease travel restrictions for them to facilitate crew changes.

-The 2021 Day of the Seafarer campaign will continue to encourage governments to support seafarers amid the pandemic but will expand its message, calling for a fair future for seafarers.
+The 2021 Day of the Seafarer campaign continued to encourage governments to support seafarers amid the pandemic but expanded its message, calling for a fair future for seafarers.

-The campaign will discuss issues that will still be relevant to seafarers after the pandemic, such as fair treatment of seafarers, fair working conditions (in line with ILO's Maritime Labour Convention), fair training, fair safety, etc.
+The campaign discussed issues that are continuing to be elevant to seafarers after the pandemic, such as fair treatment of seafarers, fair working conditions (in line with ILO's Maritime Labour Convention), fair training, fair safety, etc.